This post may contain affiliate links. Please read our disclosure policy.

 Frequently asked questions

 Yes, that’s the great thing about the recipe.
 You can make the entire recipe in advance and freeze them for up to 3 months.
 Then reheat them by popping them oven at 350°F for 5 minutes until the cheese melts.
 You can also make everything and assemble up to a day in advance.
-Then bake them just as guests arrive
+Then bake them just as guests arrive.
+They’re a perfect make-ahead Thanksgiving recipe!

 Yes, that’s also a way to make the recipe faster and eliminate a couple steps.
 Don’t forget to still prick the puff pastry though or make small incisions throughout the pastry to make sure that the center doesn’t rise too much.